teuben/teunix/Install/Linux_U20.04.md

 	   	   this will enable krunning to find tabs in mozilla Switch desktop on edge:  Only when moving windows (fun shortcut to move [new] window) Screen Locking
-           only after waking from sleep
+           only after waking from sleep (remove the 15 minutes option) Virtual Desktop
-       Virtual Desktop
            6 desktops in 2 rows
            navigation *do not* wrap around